Learning from Shader Program Traces: Evaluation

 Departing from learning from procedural pixel shader programs, we also explore learning to predict the future for shader programs that perform simulations.
 This section describes simulation of flocking behavior, while \appx{sec:fluid} presents learning to approximate fluid simulations.

 Our shader simulates a flock of ``boids'' \cite{reynolds:1987:CG} which emulate the flocking behavior of birds or fish.
 Each boid has a 4-vector state representing 2D position and velocity.
 For a flock of $K$ boids, the simulation program takes input of a $K \times 4$ tensor that represents each individual boid's initial state, then updates the state based on repulsion and alignment forces.
 The updated state then becomes the input to the next simulation step, and so forth.
 The interaction between boids forms a complex flocking behavior that is difficult to predict.
 We run the ground truth simulation using a small $\delta$ step size: $2\times10^{6}$ steps with $\delta=\frac{1}{600}$s, targeting 20$\delta$ per frame at 30fps.
 During training we further augment the data by randomly permuting boid indices.
 The learning task is to correct the simulation output from a larger time step $m \cdot \delta$ in order to approximate the boids' states as if the simulation ran $m$ times for step size $\delta$.
 (We train with $m \in [20,64]$.)
 We compare our method with two baselines: a naive baseline that directly takes the larger step simulation without any correction, and an input/output (I/O) baseline that uses the input and the output of the larger step simulation as the input to a neural network.
 The learning model is a combination of 1D convolution layers with 3 fully connected layers.
-For details please refer to \appx{sec:architecture}.
+For details please refer to \appx{sec:boids_appx}.
 For reported results, we simulate 40 individual boids and log every program trace from the boids program.
 We choose a larger program trace length than for the pixel shaders because the simulation considers all pairwise interactions between boids, and a larger program trace budget better captures these interactions.

-\fig{fig:simulation_boids} shows that our method outperforms baselines both visually (a) and numerically (b), evaluating over step sizes $m \in [16,128]$ to show generalization outside the training range.
-The supplemental video also shows that ours recovers individual boids' interaction behaviors more faithfully with a step size of $m=20$, while the I/O baseline mainly learns the average position and velocity for the entire flock but fails to recover a reasonable distance between the boids.
+In \fig{fig:summary_bar} and \ref{fig:simulation_boids}, we show that ours always outperforms baselines numerically and visually, even when the step size is extrapolated outside the training range ($m \in [16,128]$).
+The supplemental video shows that ours recovers individual boids' interaction behaviors more faithfully with a step size of $m=20$, while the I/O baseline mainly learns the average position and velocity for the entire flock but fails to recover a reasonable distance between the boids.